 Post Award Requirements

-Chapters awarded for their project must submit a summary of their project activities and results and how the award was used to conduct the project to the National Office at the end of the academic year it was awarded.
+Chapters awarded for their project must write a summary of their project activities, results, and how the award was used to conduct the project and submit to the National Office at the end of the academic year it was awarded.

 Award Submission Procedures

 - Each submission must include a cover letter designating the chapter representative who is to receive all correspondence concerning the chapter’s entry (including a phone number and email address where the representative may be contacted).
 Names and signatures of the chapter president and chapter advisor should be included on the cover letter.

 - All text describing the Chapter’s entry shall be double-spaced and typed in a 12 cpi font.
 A larger font may be used for titles or emphasis.

 - One (1) signed electronic copy must be submitted to firstname.lastname@example.org, email dated by January 15 or June 1 to constitute a complete submission for the Project Proposals.
 Entries for the Chapter Project Proposals must be received by January 15 for awards granted at the Annual Meeting of the Society in March and by June 1 for awards granted in September.